Brexit Resilience Fund available for Powys businesses

 14 December 2018

-Businesses in Powys have an opportunity to apply for a fund to help them adapt to the changes in a post-Brexit Welsh economy.
+Businesses in Powys have an opportunity to apply for funding to help them adapt to the changes in a post-Brexit Welsh economy.

 The Welsh Government has launched a £1million Brexit Resilience Fund which is available to Welsh businesses.